hazelcast/hazelcast-jet/site/docs/design-docs/009-pulsar-connector.md

 For more information about Pulsar producers [look](https://pulsar.apache.org/docs/en/concepts-messaging/#producers).

-## Common Properties of Sources and Sinks
+## Common Properties of Sources and Sink

 Both the source and sink creation APIs of the Pulsar connector implement the builder pattern.
 We get the required parameters in the constructor